LucasParsy/Pluriphony/README.md

 ## Installation

-you can host the bot yourself on any platform you want. follow the 4 first steps of
+you can host the bot yourself on any platform you want.<br>
+follow the 4 first steps of
 <a href="https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/">this tutorial</a>
 to create a Discord bot and retrieve its API token.